What’s that got to do with the price of whiskey in West Virginia

 In many states (18 as of this writing), all liquor sales and pricing are exclusively controlled by the state.
 Some states (and many cities and towns) explicitly set the minimum price for which a bottle or a drink can be sold.
 In ALL states, there is relatively restrictive licensing to sell liquor (often extremely restrictive, and almost always politically controlled).

 Additionally, most states require liquor retailers purchase their liquor either from the state directly, or from a strictly limited number of state licensed distributors.
+This is accessible these days, with the ability to order alcohol to your door with this Denver liquor delivery for instance.

 This can extend to ridiculous extremes, such as Florida, where a recent reinterpretation of the law requires brew pubs to sell their product to a state licensed distributor, who then sell it back to them (both required to sell at a minimum price, and both paying taxes on the “sales” between each other, and THEN retail taxes on top) just so they can serve their own customers.